Comment on page

 Hydra External Tables can be used to import data into your Hydra data warehouse.
 Hydra supports a variety of External Tables.

-Postgres External Tables are implemented using
+Postgres External Tables

 CREATE SERVER remote_pg_server FOREIGN DATA WRAPPER postgres_fdw OPTIONS (host '...', port '...', dbname '...');